Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

                   nav => [ |nav| ]
                   p => [ $text, %p_has ]

-`Navbars` are comples structures.
+`Navbars` are complex structures.
 They take the following arguments:

 **`header => [ |link|, %navbar_has ]`**